Seven Sermons to the Dead: History

 In November 1913, after his break with his one time colleague, Sigmund Freud, Jung began a personal exploration of the psyche.
 He called it his "confrontation with the unconscious", meaning he wilfully entered imaginative or "visionary" states of consciousness.
 The practice continued intensively from the end of 1913 until about 1917 and then abated by around 1923.
-Jung carefully recorded his journey of the imagination in six personal journals (referred to as the "Black Books", so named on account of their black covers).
-The notebooks provide a dated chronological ledger recording visions and dialogues with his soul.
+Jung carefully recorded his journey of the imagination in six black-covered personal journals (the "Black Books").
+They provide a dated chronological ledger recording visions and dialogues with his soul.

 Beginning in late 1914, Jung started to transcribe and illustrate, in manuscript, material from the Black Book journals into his Red Book, the folio-sized leather-bound illuminated volume he created as a formal record of his journey.
 Jung repeatedly stated that the visions and imaginative experiences recorded in the Red Book formed the nucleus of all his later works.

 Jung kept the Red Book private during his lifetime, allowing only a few family members and associates to read from it.
 The only part of this visionary material he chose to release in limited circulation was the Seven Sermons, which he had privately printed in 1916.
 Throughout his life Jung occasionally gave copies of this small book to friends and students, but it was available only as a gift from Jung himself and never offered for public sale or distribution.
 When Jung's biographical memoir, Memories, Dreams, Reflections, was published in 1962, Seven Sermons to the Dead was included in an appendix.